ricardoamferreira/searchnews/README.md

 # Google News Search

-Searches and displays the top 20 results from google news from the last 24h
+Searches and displays the top 20 results from google news from the last 24h in a GUI

 ### Prerequisites